-This simple tutorial shows how to manually create a desktop slideshow with your photos in Ubuntu 20.04 LTS.
+This simple tutorial shows how to turn your photos as desktop slideshow by manually creating XML file in Ubuntu 20.04 and Ubuntu 22.04 LTS.

-If you’re just looking for an automatic wallpaper changing software, here are four choices.
+If you’re just looking for an automatic wallpaper changing software, here are four other choices.

 XML slideshows in Background settings are displayed with a small clock emblem in the lower-right corner of the preview.
 (See the red rectangle area in the picture)

 NOTE: In Ubuntu 22.04, changing wallpaper or slideshow only applies in current color scheme.
 Switching to Light or Dark mode, also changes the wallpaper setting.

 Step 1: Create & Edit XML file for slideshow:

 First of all, you have to create a XML and write the rules for which photos to display as slideshow, how long they will be displayed, and the transition orders.

 1. Create XML file

 You can create the XML files in anywhere of your user folder.
 Though it recommends for software developers to put them in ‘

 Here I created a sub-folder called ‘slideshows‘ under my Pictures folder.
 Then, create an empty document and re-name it as